-On one of those early pre-passenger days, Captain Bob, Lua, and I were having lunch together sitting on beach chairs on Kalea’s expansive bamboo deck after spending the morning painting, provisioning, and planning for the week-long island-hopping adventure ahead — everything had to checked and re-checked as it would be Kalea’s maiden blue-water voyage.
-We were sitting around discussing a sad but rather humorous local news story about a lavish outdoor Tahitian wedding ceremony that had to be aborted prematurely.
+On one of those early pre-passenger days, Captain Bob, Lua, and I were having lunch together sitting on beach chairs on Kalea’s expansive bamboo deck.
+We had spent the morning painting, provisioning, and planning for the week-long island-hopping adventure ahead.
+Everything had to checked and re-checked as it would be Kalea’s maiden blue-water voyage.
+We were sitting around discussing a zany local news story about a lavish outdoor Tahitian wedding ceremony that had to be aborted prematurely.

-Apparently, a slick state-of-the-art semi-(or so it was believed)-autonomous drone deployed to film the ostentatious event from a seagull’s-eye view went rogue — and with blissful newfound autonomy and a malicious mean streak — launched a most sinister kamikaze attack directly on the lovely doe-eyed bride.
+Apparently, a slick state-of-the-art semi-(or so it was believed)-autonomous drone deployed to film the ostentatious event from a seagull’s-eye view went rogue.
+Blending its blissful newfound autonomy with some inexplicable malicious intent, it launched a most sinister kamikaze attack directly on the lovely doe-eyed bride.
 Fortunately, no one was seriously hurt.
 But our talk of the wedding blitz—a most unfortunate, but nonetheless rather entertaining robot-gone-rogue story resulting in a mournful marriage miscarriage — reminded Bob of the painful ending of his own marriage.

 His divorce was part of the widespread collateral damage from the manmade financial catastrophe of 2008.
 He was still bitter about the ordeal, all these years later, and at times would have trouble managing his emotions and sleeping at night.
 He had just had another restless night again and was pre-apologizing for any shortness of temper we may experience from him over the next few days.
 He said he would sometimes snap at people without provocation and would feel bad about the outburst later.

 We both listened sympathetically to his story.
-After he finished, he looked over at Lua and asked for her opinion on the matter, wanting to hear a woman’s point-of-view on this mysterious emotional affliction.
+After he finished, he looked over at Lua and asked for her opinion on the matter, wanting to hear a woman’s point of view on this mysterious emotional affliction.
 Bob had already informed me earlier that Lua had been just a casual acquaintance during his years in Tahiti.
-The few times she would stop by unannounced to quietly watch him build Kalea in his outdoor workshop, he was usually absorbed in his work and did not bother to get to know much about her over that time before bringing her on as chef and fellow crewmate on SlimC’s reality-show project charter.
+The few times she would stop by unannounced to quietly watch him build Kalea in his outdoor workshop, he was usually absorbed in his work.
+He never really made the time to get to know much about her over before bringing her on as chef this charter.

-Bob had never really asked for her opinion before on anything of significance, thinking she would not have much to offer in the way of advice or interesting conversation for a well-traveled, college-educated, middle-aged mainlander like himself, but figured it might be amusing to hear what this quaint, quiet islander from the Cook Islands thought about his emotional issues.
-Surely, she would be clueless about the stresses and challenges of mainlanders.
+In fact, Bob had never asked for her opinion on anything of significance, thinking she would not have much to offer in the way of advice or interesting conversation for a well-traveled, college-educated, middle-aged mainlander like himself.
+But not he figured it would be amusing to hear what this humble, quiet islander from the Cook Islands thought about his emotional issues.
+Surely, she would be clueless about the lifestyles and challenges of 'mainlanders' like himself.

 Lua hesitated for a moment and then uttered with surprising conviction,

-“Mister Bob, perhaps you should spend some time learning to breathe.”
+“Mister Bob, you need to learn to breathe.”